deng-cy/al-folio/_projects/parameter.markdown

 ## Background

-Pesudo-two dimensional (P2D) model is a continuous model to describe the electrochemistry and transport of a battery, especially used in lithium ion batteries.
+Pseudo-two dimensional (P2D) model is a continuous model to describe the electrochemistry and transport of a battery, especially used in lithium ion batteries.
 To predict the battery performance by P2D model, there are multiple parameters needed in the model, such as electrode thickness, conductivity and so forth.

 <!-- Degradation mechanisms also have paramters such as reaction rate of side reactions.
 These parameters can be obtained by either measurement techniques or by fitting the experiment curves.  -->